sproutfund/field-guide/community-building/campaigns/index.md

 2. How often do your activities need to take place?
 3. What useful milestones might you set?
 4. What external milestones might influence or impact your activities?

+### 💪 Organizers

+**Get friends to help**: Recruit collaborators to fill critical roles.

+**Explanation**: Community building campaigns demand considerable and varied effort, and it’s worth recruiting friends, colleagues, and other professionals whose skillsets match the work.
+Some important contributors might include key community partners who can guide the campaign over the long term, plus short-term helpers like communications professionals, photographers, meeting facilitators, or venue hosts.

+**Thinking questions**:

+1. What roles do you need contributors to play to help you achieve your goals?
+2. How might you recruit contributors to join you?
+3. Are your helpers and vendors representative of your audience and responsive to their needs?

 ## Planning Tools